-PRC Online Registration Guide
+PRC Initial Registration Guide

 Let us assume you are doing this for the first time.
-Make sure you have the following items and information before filling-up any form:
+Make sure you have the following items and information before filling up any form:

 - An accessible email address;

 - Your mobile phone number;

 - Other pertinent details include personal information and date of college graduation;

 - An I.D picture in .jpg format;

 Access the LERIS through http://online.prc.gov.ph/ using a computer with good internet connectivity.
 If you already have an account, log in to the website using your login details, otherwise, go to the REGISTER tab to create an account.
 Read the Terms of Service then click the I Agree button to proceed to the account creation.

 Start by providing the necessary information on the spaces provided then click the REGISTER button to continue.